 Marijuana legalization was a schism of local opinion, and now public support almost doubles the US president’s approval ratings.
 As support has people energized, the passage of legalization has many individuals in LA and beyond ecstatic about the years to come.
 Not only is the public in support, the state law which legalized recreational sales makes tens of millions worth of annual tax dedications, showing just how confident the state is in marijuana sales.

 Additionally, L.A. passed Measure M in early March, creating an additional tax requirement for businesses operating locally, which could further bolster total revenues – again propping up the industry as a tax generation machine.
 Yet, projecting Los Angeles weed revenues is increasingly a tricky thing.
-In 2016, it was estimated by Arcview Research California medical patients spent $1.8 billion on cannabis and cannabis products.
+In 2016, it was estimated by Arcview Research California medical consumers spent $1.8 billion on cannabis and cannabis products.

 In Los Angeles, the L.A. times reported there are an estimated 1500 legal or illegal weed dispensaries within the county.
 That is nearly 500 more dispensaries operating than in Colorado total.
 Forbes, in December 2016, projected Los Angeles had revenues from weed at an estimated $1 billion value in total sales.